 - 9.5.
-The proposed method will identify a requirement derived primarily from a rolling average of 10 years sales data. - 9.6.
-In the absence of relevant data it is assumed likely that the contribution of secondary and recycled aggregates in the county will remain constant and that current levels of secondary and recycled aggregate use are therefore already reflected in the sales data for primary aggregates.
+The proposed method identified a requirement derived primarily from a rolling average of 10 years sales data. - 9.6.
+In the absence of relevant data it was assumed likely that the contribution of secondary and recycled aggregates in the county would remain constant and that current levels of secondary and recycled aggregate use were therefore already reflected in the sales data for primary aggregates.